Prim1Tive/UploadBuster/readme.md

 options:
-  -h, --help            	show this help message and exit -u , --url            	Full url to the upload script [http://example.local/upload.php] -b , --backend        	The backend language of the website [php,jsp,asp] -e , --extensions     	Allowed extensions for the upload form [jpeg,docx,png,pdf, please put only one.]
+  -h, --help            	show this help message and exit -u, --url            		Full url to the upload script [http://example.local/upload.php] -b, --backend        		The backend language of the website [php,jsp,asp] -e, --extensions     		Allowed extensions for the upload form [jpeg,docx,png,pdf, please put only one.]
-  -p , --payload		Payload to sent, default: the preferred language hello script if not provided the script will be <?php echo HelloWorld;?>
+  -p, --payload			Payload to sent, default: the preferred language hello script if not provided the script will be <?php echo HelloWorld;?>
-  -s , --success-message	The success string of the upload script.
-[Upload was successful! uploads/image.jpg] -d , --data Add custom	data to the request [name,key] -uv , --upload-variable	main page upload php form variable (i.e form-data; name:### -c , --headers Add		custom headers to the request
+  -s, --success-message		The success string of the upload script.
+[Upload was successful! uploads/image.jpg] -d, --data Add custom		data to the request [name,key] -c, --headers Add		custom headers to the request
-  -i , --intervals		Add a delay between requests.
+  -i, --intervals		Add a delay between requests.
-  -to , --request-time-out	Add a delay between requests.
+  -uv, --upload-variable	main page upload php form variable (i.e form-data; name:### -to , --request-time-out	Add a delay between requests.
   -re, --request-redirects 	Request Redirects flag.
   -db, --dont-brute		if success message is found stop all tests.